UltimateHackingKeyboard/firmware/CONTRIBUTING.md

 ## Semantics

-The build process must not yield any warnings, and the build must pass [on Travis](https://travis-ci.org/UltimateHackingKeyboard/firmware).
+The build process must not yield any warnings, and the build must pass [on on the current CI build platform](https://cloud.drone.io/UltimateHackingKeyboard/firmware).

 ## Clang format